 If you’d like to be among the other 14 paying students to join Polly on the course, you can read through the full course details and apply here.
 Or check out our other novel-writing courses here – including our two other selective-entry courses for the Spring: the London-based six-month novel-writing course with Chris Wakling, and the three-month online YA and children’s writing course with Catherine Johnson.
 Plus we have 3 affordable six-week online courses offered on a pay-and-enrol basis for anyone who would like to try their hand at writing a novel.

-We’ll be announcing further scholarship opportunities very soon, aimed at helping people with financial hardship and finding new voices from under-represented backgrounds to join our student cohort in 2018.
+Take a look at our current scholarship opportunities, aimed at helping people with financial hardship and finding new voices from under-represented backgrounds to join our student cohort.